 There are many other great restaurants in neighboring mountain communities, like Cedar Glen (the Cedar Glenn Inn, for instance) and Skyforest (see: LouEddies Pizza) as well!

 Where To Stay in Lake Arrowhead

 When visiting Lake Arrowhead, you can either rent a cabin, stay at a hotel, or camp.
 It all depends on what sort of vacation you’re looking for in the mountains.

 If you like hanging around the house and firing up the grill or tending to something simmering on the stove, rent a cabin.

 If you prefer the comfort and convenience of having someone else do the work, stay at a hotel, inn, or lodge.
-There are a couple to choose from, but perhaps the most well known and convenient is Lake Arrowhead Resort & Spa.
+There are a couple to choose from, but perhaps the most well known and convenient is Lake Arrowhead Resort and Spa.
 They’re located right next to the village and they’ve got a great restaurant, too.

 If camping is your thing, there are a few campsites around as well!